Romania: Romania is drastically taxing the sale of non-performing loans. (...)

 Romania is drastically taxing the sale of non-performing loans.
 What do other countries do?.

-The market of non-performing receivables assignment is blocked in Romania due to excessive taxation of the amounts obtained from such transactions, a rule that entered into force on January 1, 2018.
-This tax treatment discouraged companies in several sectors from selling such receivables, but especially financial institutions, which often resorted to such operations to clean up their balance sheet, according to the recommendations of the National Bank of Romania.
+Opinion article by Alexandra Smedoiu, Partner, Anca Ghizdavu, Senior Manager, and Cristina Bors, Manager, Direct Tax, Deloitte Romania The market of non-performing receivables assignment is blocked in Romania due to excessive taxation of the amounts obtained from such transactions, a rule that (...)